xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 Due to the limitations of `make`, builds started in folders which include spaces in the names are known to fail.

-If on your system the work folder in in such a location, redefine it in a folder without spaces and set the `WORK_FOLDER_PATH` variable before invoking the script.
+If on your system the work folder is in such a location, redefine it in a folder without spaces and set the `WORK_FOLDER_PATH` variable before invoking the script.

 ## Customizations